graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 ### Scalar Deserialization Type Enforcement

 Scalars do not coerce values if passed an incompatible type during deserialization from a variable.
 Previously, values would pass through the `ValueConverter` while being deserialized.
-Now the `ValueConverter` is ignored for deserialization of built-in fields.
+Now the `ValueConverter` is ignored for deserialization of built-in scalars.
 Calling `GetArgument<T>` within the field resolver will still call the `ValueConverter` to coerce the input data to the correct type, but if the document is unable to deserialize successfully, the field resolver will not run.